dotnet/AspNetCore.Docs/aspnet/getting-started/installing-on-linux.rst

 Install libuv
 ^^^^^^^^^^^^^

-`Libuv <https://github.com/libuv/libuv>`_ is a multi-platform asynchronous IO library that is used by :ref:`kestrel`, a cross-platform HTTP server for hosting ASP.NET 5 web applications.
+`Libuv <https://github.com/libuv/libuv>`_ is a multi-platform asynchronous IO library that is used by :ref:`kestrel`, a cross-platform HTTP server for hosting ASP.NET Core 1.0 web applications.

 To build libuv you should do the following::